 This fee is added to the debt as soon as the account is passed to the enforcement company by either the local authority or the magistrate court and will appear on the Notice of Enforcement.
 The ‘amount due’ will therefore include the Compliance fee of £75.

 Enforcement Fee: £235

-If full payment or a payment arrangement is not agreed during the ‘compliance stage’ the debt is passed to an individual bailiff/enforcement agent.
+If full payment or a payment arrangement is not agreed during the ‘compliance stage’ (this will be the date given on the Notice of Enforcement) the debt is passed to an individual bailiff/enforcement agent.
 When he makes a personal visit to the property, an ‘enforcement fee’ of £235 also becomes payable.